Deffro/random-dose-of-knowledge/README.md

 Done!
 Go to *localhost:80* or just *localhost* to see the app

 ## You also want to deploy it on AWS
-I have written a fully detailed process [here](https://medium.com/p/1b504a1a2be4/).
+I have written the process in full details [here](https://medium.com/p/1b504a1a2be4/).